psyraxaus/Prosim2GSX/memory-bank/progress.md

      - ✅ Implemented validation for state transitions
      - ✅ Updated GsxController to use the new service
      - ✅ Modified ServiceController to initialize the service
-   - 🔜 Phase 3.4: Implement GSXServiceCoordinator
+   - ✅ Phase 3.4: Implement GSXServiceCoordinator
-     - 🔜 Create IGSXServiceCoordinator interface and implementation
+     - ✅ Created IGSXServiceCoordinator interface and implementation
-     - 🔜 Extract service coordination logic from GsxController
+     - ✅ Extracted service coordination logic from GsxController
-     - 🔜 Add methods for running various GSX services
+     - ✅ Added methods for running various GSX services
-     - 🔜 Add event-based communication for service status changes
+     - ✅ Added event-based communication for service status changes
+     - ✅ Updated GsxController to use the new service
+     - ✅ Modified ServiceController to initialize the service
    - ✅ Phase 3.5: Implement GSXDoorManager
      - ✅ Created IGSXDoorManager interface and implementation
      - ✅ Extracted door management logic from GsxController